top of page

 - Yes, if: You have dietary restrictions (e.g., lactose intolerance) that limit your intake of probiotic-rich foods.

-- Consider Alternatives: If you enjoy a varied diet that includes fermented foods like yogurt, kefir, sauerkraut, and kimchi.
+- Consider Alternatives: If you enjoy a varied diet that has fermented foods like yoghurt, kefir, sauerkraut, and kimchi.

 Kimchi